yschroe/chessalyzer.js/README.md

 A JavaScript library for batch analyzing chess games.

+NOTE: In Version 0.1.0 the API changed dramatically.
+Following description is not up to date!

 ## Features

 -   Batch process PGN files
--   Replays each game internally and tracks statistics for each piece and tile
+-   Tracks statistics for each piece and tile
+-   Fully modular, track only the stats you need to preserve speed
 -   Generate heatmaps out of the generated data
--   It's fast (500.000 moves/s on a i5-2500k)
+-   It's fast (>800.000 moves/s on a i5-7200U; only PGN parsing)

 ## Usage